jefft255/TargetlessForestRegistration/README.md

 # TargetlessForestRegistration
+DISCLAIMER: This is not finished or production-ready.
+Quality and documentation are expected to improve heavily in the next few months.

 Targetless TLS data registration for forest scans.
 Algorithm by [David Kelbe et al.](http://ieeexplore.ieee.org/document/7446318/?reload=true&arnumber=7446318), implementation by me.

 ## Introduction